mindspore-ai/docs/tutorials/lite/source_en/use/runtime_cpp.md

 ### Compiling Graphs

 Before graph execution, call the `CompileGraph` API of the `LiteSession` to compile graphs and further parse the Model instance loaded from the file, mainly for subgraph split and operator selection and scheduling.
 This process takes a long time.
-Therefore, it is recommended that `LiteSession` achieve multiple executions with one creation and one compilation.
+Therefore, it is recommended that `LiteSession` achieves multiple executions with one creation and one compilation.

 ```cpp
 /// \brief  Compile MindSpore Lite model.